craju06/CBO_LCB/README.md

 2. <b>Running the R Script in the terminal:</b>

-    I. Navigate the folder containing the `figure3.R` and `figure3.py` files.
+    -- Navigate the folder containing the `figure3.R` and `figure3.py` files.

     II.
 Execute the R file using `Rscript figure3.R`.
             Note: This will run the "figure3.py" file as well (internally).